Characterizing high-dimensional quantum contextuality: Inequality method

-Although Eq.~\eqref{eq:LovaszFiniteConvex} results in a complete SDP hierarchy for $\vartheta_d(G,\vw)$, the low-order SDP relaxations of Eq.~\eqref{eq:LovaszFiniteConvex} may not give good enough bounds.
+From Eq.~\eqref{eq:LovaszFiniteConvex} a complete SDP hierarchy can be constructed for upper bounding $\vartheta_d(G,\vw)$, but the low-order relaxations may not give good enough bounds.
 Thus, we provide another method, which is not always complete but may result in better bounds when low-order relaxations are considered.
-To this end, we consider the Gram matrix of $(\ket{\varphi},c_1\ket{\psi_1},c_2\ket{\psi_2},\dots,c_n\ket{\psi_n})$, where $c_i=\braket{\psi_i}{\varphi}$.
-With a similar argument as in Observation~\ref{thm:verify}, one can prove that $\vartheta_d(G,\vw)$ is upper bounded by the optimization
+Consider the Gram matrix of $(\ket{\varphi},c_1\ket{\psi_1},c_2\ket{\psi_2},\dots,c_n\ket{\psi_n})$, where $c_i=\braket{\psi_i}{\varphi}$.
+Similarly to Observation~\ref{thm:verify}, one can prove that $\vartheta_d(G,\vw)$ is upper bounded by the optimization